Skunks are small-bodied mammals that originated from the family Mephitidae.

 Skunks are lone creatures when it isn’t their breeding season, and they are also active whenever the sun is not up (dawn or dusk).

 Both sexes inhabit overlapping territories for a greater part of the year.
-Mostly 2 to 4 kilometres are occupied by females, and up to 20 kilometres is inhabited by the males.
+Mostly, 2 to 4 kilometers are occupied by females, and up to 20 kilometers are inhabited by males.

-Though the skunks do not actually hibernate by default, they can take shelter in their dens for a long period of time.
+Though the skunks do not hibernate by default, they can take shelter in their dens for a long period.
 Despite not being true hibernators, they can stay dormant while seldom feeding.

-All through the winter season, several female skunks (as many as 12) clusters together in a den.
-The males stay solitary, and most times, the same den is used.
+Several female skunks (as many as 12) cluster together in a den throughout the winter.
+The males stay solitary, and the same den is often used.
 Their greatly flawed vision is compensated for by an ultra-sharp sense of hearing and smell.

-Skunks are unable to see objects that are more than a 10 feet distance from them.
+Skunks cannot see objects more than a 10-foot distance from them.
 This flaw makes them very vulnerable to road traffic and results in their death.

-Their lifespan is very short; in the wild, they can live as long as seven years.
+Their lifespan is very short; they can live as long as seven years in the wild.
 However, a lot of them do not live beyond a year.

 Captive skunks can live as long as ten years.
-They are infamous for the vile odour that emanates from their anal scent glands.
-This is their weapon of defence against intruders and predators.
+They are infamous for the vile odor that emanates from their anal scent glands.
+This is their weapon of defense against intruders and predators.

 They have a gland on each side of their anus; these glands are what produces the spray.
 The skunk’s spray is a mixture of sulfuric chemicals such as thiols.
-This spray is so pungent that it is capable of fending off predators such as the bear.
+This spray is so intense that it can fend off predators like the bear.

-These scent glands have muscles in close proximity; they enable the skunks to spray with an almost precise degree of accuracy.
+These scent glands have muscles nearby; they enable the skunks to spray with an almost precise degree of accuracy.

-They can spray as far as 3 metres, and this spray can cause temporary blindness as well as irritation.
-The spray is odorous enough to be perceived by a human nose from a distance of roughly 5 kilometres.
+They can spray as far as 3 meters, and this spray can cause temporary blindness as well as irritation.
+The spray is odorous enough to be perceived by a human nose from a distance of roughly 5 kilometers.

 Diet

-Skunks are omnivores, and they feed on food sourced from both plants and animals.
+Skunks are omnivores and feed on food sourced from plants and animals.
 Their diets vary with the seasons.

 Skunks that live in human settlements feed on garbage disposed of by humans.
 In rare cases, they scavenge on carcasses from birds and rodents.
 Captive skunks also feed on pet food as well.
 Skunks are fond of digging holes in the ground to fish out worms and grubs.